BradBrown6621/LumiTale/README.md

 - **Toggle Win Conditions**: Press `Q` to reveal placement and direction tiles for chair placement.

 ### Special Character: The Golem
+- **Program the Golem**: Press `TAB`, enter a sequence of up to 16 direction characters, then press `TAB` again to execute the command.
 - **Powering Up**: Press `(G)` to activate the Golem.
 - **Programming**: After pressing `(TAB)`, input a string of up to 16 direction characters as instructions for the Golem.
 Press `(TAB)` again to execute.
 - **Powering Down**: Press `(G)` to deactivate the Golem, immobilizing it.